 Please keep your child at home if he/she has been suffering from sickness and/or diarrhoea.
 They cannot attend until well.
-If your child has any allergies, or has had any recent immunisations, please let the Nursery Supervisor know, in case your child becomes unwell during the session.
-Within the registration form it requests contact details, please ensure that these details are completed and if these details change please inform the nursery as soon as possible.
+If your child has any allergies, or has had any recent immunizations, please let the nursery Supervisor know, in case your child becomes unwell during the session.
+Within the registration form it requests contact details, please ensure that these details are completed and if these details change, please inform the nursery as soon as possible.

-Soft shoes, i.e. plimsolls are advisable for nursery play.
+Soft shoes, i.e. plimsols are advisable for nursery play.
 We do play in the nursery garden every day (unless the weather is unsuitable even for the covered outside area).
 In the Summer time sun hats are requested.
 Please label your child’s coats and hats, thank you.

 Due to safety reasons it is recommended that children do not wear jewellery to nursery.
 However, if earrings are worn, stud type are preferred.
 Any valuables brought into the nursery come at your own risk; the staff cannot take responsibility for any loss or breakages.

 STAY AND PLAY:

 We welcome stay and play sessions.
 However, only one parent/carer per session and if it is viable for the children.
 All parents/carers/volunteers must have the parent/helper information guide BEFORE they are allowed to stay and play.
 It is upon the understanding that you have read all the setting’s policies, practices and procedures and will adhere to these during stay and play sessions.
 You will be required to sign a declaration to this fact.